brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 ### Put connection defaults in `ProviderConfig`

 Store connection-level details such as credentials, API endpoints, account or cluster identifiers, and default regions in `ProviderConfig`.
-This avoids repeating the same values across multiple resources and keeps your APIs cleaner. `spec.forProvider` should be for fields that represent the desired state of a resource resource (e.g. database name, size, or network).
+This avoids repeating the same values across multiple resources and keeps your APIs cleaner. `spec.forProvider` should be for fields that represent the desired state of a resource (e.g. database name, size, or network).
 If multiple resources using the same credentials could have different values, it belongs in the resource spec — not the `ProviderConfig`.

 ### Treat `crossplane.io/external-name` as a stable lookup key